ksuleyman1/Canary/README.md

 # Canary

-A modular Go-based API gateway that proxies requests to upstream services.
-Canary comes packaged with built-in throttling, rate-limiting, retries, auth, gzip compression, and comprehensive request handling out-of-the-box.
+Canary is a modular Go-based API gateway designed for power and simplicity.
+It comes packaged with built-in throttling, rate-limiting, retries, auth, gzip compression, and comprehensive request handling out-of-the-box.

 ## Features